peperonikiller/FiveM-Timetrials/README.md

 1. Countdown Timer (If you run out of time it cancels the time-trial.)
 2. Fuelpump Placement (For the RP servers, should help for custom ymaps)
 3. More Config Options (Blip settings, initial countdown time, countdown multiplier)
+4. Slight HUD refresh (all on screen timers and score displays converted from Seconds to Minutes:Seconds)

 Starting with the QBCore framework the following plans for this remaster: